ribeiropdiogo/LEI/README.md

-# LEI - Big Data
+# Real-Time Tracer

-This project consists in a FUSE filesystem complemented with tracing functionalities.
-The result of the tracing system is further used in Elastic Search in order to analyze data and discover potential problems.
+This project consists in a real-time tracer built using a FUSE filesystem.
+All the gathered data is stored on Elasticsearch ans we use Kibana to view the collected data.
+Our system allows a user to run applications on it and analyze data in real-time such as types os system calls, theira average duration and proportion, most accessed paths, and more.
+This is complemented by the usage of Metricbeat to better understand the usage of system resources.

 # 🚀 Getting Started